Crew from Northrop & Johnson’s award-winning charter fleet won big once again during the 2018 Antigua Charter Yacht Show December 4 to 9.

 Yachts were divided into three size categories (160 feet and larger, 159 to 126 feet and 125 feet and smaller).
 Two of Northrop & Johnson’s yachts in the show faced off in the 159 to 126 feet category and both came out winners.

 Chef Sebastian Springer of HARLE took top honors with his imaginative 1920s New Year’s soiree menu.
-From a seared scallop amuse bouche to the tuna ceviche starter, K2 beef fillet and elegant Chocolate Decadence pudding, the meal was fit for a Gatsby style celebration that would roar into the New Year.
-And he artfully crafted with menu while catering to a guest with Celiac disease.
+From a seared scallop amuse-bouche to the tuna ceviche starter, K2 beef fillet and elegant Chocolate Decadence pudding, the meal was fit for a Gatsby-style celebration that would roar into the New Year.
+And he artfully crafted with the menu while catering to a guest with Celiac disease.

 [HARLE photos courtest of Boat International]

 Chef Jamie Sparks of BERILDA took second place with her Champagne-focused December 31, 1920 menu — which included four courses; one more than the judge’s required three.
 Bubbles were incorporated into every dish — making a splash with the judges.
 The first course of lobster tail and confit potatoes was highlighted with white chocolate “Champagne” Beurre Blanc and caviar.
 The second course featured chicken roulade, asparagus and a Champagne hollandaise; the third course of Wagyu filet sear foie gras and a blueberry Champagne sauce tickled taste buds and the dessert of mascarpone spheres with raspberry Champagne centers, pistachio milk crumbs and a Champagne sorbet was the perfect ending.
 Chef Jamie’s menu also catered to a guest with Celiac disease.